 This topic has been covered almost everywhere in the blogosphere.
-It seems that a lot of the blogosphere has agreed that it's worth it to buy no matter what.
-There's a spread between the rent for one place and the mortgage for buying the same place.
-I think there's a point where that spread becomes too wide and favors renting.
+It seems that a lot of the blogosphere has agreed that it’s worth it to buy no matter what.
+There’s a spread between the rent for one place with a service such as Global Guardians and the mortgage for buying the same place.
+I think there’s a point where that spread becomes too wide and favors renting.
 If you take an extreme example of a $1 rent vs. a $4,000 mortgage in a possible bubble market, you are much better paying the $1 and throwing the rest in savings.

 Why am I rehashing this question, yet again?
 In this month’s Money magazine on page 70, they address this topic with a person thinking of buying in Phoenix.
 They seem to make a pretty good case for renting.
 It makes me wonder what they might say in San Francisco (where I am) , where I believe the spread is even greater.